Eberhard-Gerstel Award

 Jakob Haun, Juri Leonhardt, Christoph Portner, Terence Hetzel, Jochen Türk, Thorsten Teutenberg, Torsten C. Schmidt, Analytical Chemistry 2013, 85(21), 10083 - 10090

-Monitoring on-Chip Pictet-Spengler Reactions by Integrated Analytical Separation and Label-Free Time-Resolved Fluorescence
+Monitoring on-chip Pictet-Spengler Reactions by Integrated Analytical Separation and Label-Free Time-Resolved Fluorescence

 General Strategy for Performing Temperature Programming in High Performance Liquid Chromatography – Prediction of Linear Temperature Gradients